Diet is Revolution

 Holidays in countries in which homelessness persists while houses, apartment buildings, and condominium dwellings stand lopsided with vacancies do not deserve your celebration.

 Constitutions that cops, courts, and government officials themselves ignore do not deserve your concentration -- however packed with rights or entitlements they may appear.

-Stop Working in Demeaning Occupations for U.S. Employers
+Stop Working for Employers Who Demean You

 Any job that any other person is exempted from doing is demeaning to you, and it does not deserve your labor.